|Policy Number: 111||Effective Date: 07/15/94|

 B. IMMEDIATE FAMILY MEMBER – As outlined in WV Higher Education Policy Commission Series 38 Employee Leave, and includes: father, mother, son, daughter, brother, sister, husband, wife, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandmother, grandfather, granddaughter, grandson, stepmother, stepfather, stepchildren, or others considered to be members of the household and living under the same roof.

 C. ELIGIBLE EMPLOYEE – Any full-time regular employee of West Liberty University or the Foundation.
-This includes both classified and non-classified employees.
+This includes all staff.
 Employees, whose primary job function is student instruction, (i.e. Faculty) are excluded from either donating or receiving leave under this policy.

 D. QUALIFIED EMPLOYEE – An eligible employee who has made application for catastrophic leave and who has no sick, annual vacation, or other paid leave available to them and who has successfully met the requirements of documentation of their request as determined by the President of the University or other senior administrator to whom such authority has been delegated by the President.